Victim Assistance

 Crime Victim's Bill of Rights

-A crime victim has the following rights:
+A crime victim has the right to:

 Crime Victims Compensation Program (CVCP)